-The Swing at Lake Anne is one destination in our hidden art of Reston round-up that’s ideal for couples seeking unique and romantic places in Virginia.
-You won’t have the best lake view from The Swing, but it’s a nice hidden spot and the nearby Van Gogh Bridge is perfect for a romantic selfie.
+The Swing at Lake Anne is a favorite destination in our hidden art of Reston round-up.
+The hidden swing is ideal for couples seeking unique and romantic places in Virginia.
+You won’t have the best lake view from The Swing, but it’s a nice quiet spot.
+Stroll to the nearby Van Gogh Bridge for a perfectly romantic photo.
+Map it.

 LOVE sign, Manassas Railroad Depot, Manassas

 LOVEworks are ideal romantic places in Virginia for a photo op with your sweetie.
 They can be found all over the state, and the one near the historic Manassas Railroad Depot is a LOVEly picture spot.
 It’s big enough for a couple’s photo inside the O, perfect with a bright blue sky behind you.
-Or plan a Charlottesville getaway and capture a LOVE photo backed by Virginia hills at Montclair Resort in Crozet.
+Map it.

 Marsh View Platform at Mason Neck State Park, Lorton

-There are beautiful trails and views all over Mason Neck State Park, but if you want to limit your walking, take a short stroll on the quarter mile Marsh View Trail.
+There are beautiful trails and views all over Mason Neck State Park.
+If you want to limit your walking, take a short stroll on the quarter mile Marsh View Trail.
 The platform at the end of the trail is an ideal place to sit and watch birds and the gentle movement of the marsh.

 Romantic Places in Washington DC